HTTPArchive/almanac.httparchive.org/src/content/en/2020/fonts.md

 One older approach is for the HTML author to explicitly indicate a font subset.
 However, that requires deeper knowledge of the content, and risks a "ransom note" effect when the content uses characters supported by the font but not by the chosen subset.
 See the excellent essay [When fonts fall](https://www.figma.com/blog/when-fonts-fall/) by Marcin Wichary for lots more detail about how fallback works.

-The `unicode-range` feature is a newer approach to this problem.
+Static subsets, indicated by `unicode-range`, are a better approach to this problem.
 The font is sliced into subsets, each with a separate `@font-face` rule that indicates the Unicode coverage for that slice with a `unicode-range` descriptor.
 The browser then analyzes the content as part of its rendering pipeline, and downloads *only* the slices needed to render that content.

+For alphabetic languages, this typically works well although it can result in poor kerning between characters in different subsets.
+For languages which rely on glyph shaping, such as Arabic, Urdu and many Indic languages, static subsets frequently result in broken text rendering.
+And for CJK, static subsets based on contiguous Unicode ranges provide almost no benefit because the characters used on a particular page are scattered almost randomly across the various subsets.
+Because of these issues, correct and performant use of static subsets is tricky, and requires careful analysis and implementation.

 {{ figure_markup(
   image="fonts-usage-of-unicode-range.png",